DotNetOpenAuth/DotNetOpenAuth/src/README.txt

 Setting up the IIS Applications
  * I have set up all my applications on port 79 due to local network config issues
  * Set up http://127.0.0.1:79/ConsumerPortal as an IIS Application and allow anonymous access
- * Set up http://127.0.0.1:79/ServerPortal as an IIS Application and allow anonymous access
+ * Set up http://127.0.0.1:79/ProviderPortal as an IIS Application and allow anonymous access
- * Your openid server users are set up in ServerPortal\web.config.
+ * Your openid server users are set up in ProviderPortal\web.config.
 There are 5 default users already set up.

 You need to do something extra for URL rewriting in IIS to work.